Geometry of multidimensional Farey summation algorithm and frieze patterns: Farey tessellation and related algorithms

 \begin{definition} {\it Integer length} of an integer segment is the number of integer points in the interior if this segment plus one.
 The {\it integer distance} between two integer points is the integer length of the segment connecting them. \end{definition}

-\begin{definition} Integer volume of a tetrahedron generated by linear independent integer vectors $V=(v_i)_{i=1}^k$ is the index of the sublattice generated by $V$ in integer lattice of the plane spanning $V$.
+We define integer volume in terms of index of sublattices.
+We refer the reader to~\cite[Section~$2.1.3$]{karpenkov-book-v2} for more details. \begin{definition} The \textit{integer volume} of a simplex in $\Z^n$ generated by linearly independent integer vectors $V=(v_i)_{i=1}^n$ is the index of the sublattice generated by $V$ in the integer lattice.
 Denote it by $\iv(V)$. \end{definition}

-In order to avoid repeating the fact that our coordinates are relatively prime, we introduce the notion of a unit integer circle.
+We will work often with points whose coordinates are relatively prime.
+We introduce the notion of a unit integer circle to describe such points.